See the Libraries' COVID-19 page for the latest updates on library services.

 Are there restrictions associated with PickUp@Penn?

-We ask that you pick up all your requests when they are available; do not take some books and leave others.
+We ask that you pick up all your requests when they are available; if you need longer, email us right away.
 Remember the weight of the books when you place your requests!
 You'll need to get them safely home.
-Users must observe due dates, renewing or returning materials on time.
+Users must observe due dates, returning materials on time.

 How can I return my books when I am done with them?

-The book return bin to the right of the ground floor entrance to Van Pelt-Dietrich Library Center, where you pick up the books you requested, is available at all times for returning books.
+The book return bin to the right of the ground floor entrance to Van Pelt-Dietrich Library Center, where you pick up the books you requested, is available at all times, 24/7, for returning books.
 It is the only book return open at this point.

 Are there costs associated with PickUp@Penn?